-• approved by the Food and Drug Administration.
-(That is, the Food and Drug Administration has approved the drug for the diagnosis or condition for which it is being prescribed.)

--- or -- supported by certain reference books.
-(These reference books are the American Hospital Formulary Service Drug Information; the DRUGDEX Information System; and, for cancer, the National Comprehensive Cancer Network and Clinical Pharmacology or their successors.)
+approved by the Food and Drug Administration.
+(That is, the Food and Drug Administration has approved the drug for the diagnosis or condition for which it is being prescribed.) • -- or -- supported by certain references books, such as (the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.